Arjunroy97/All-Concept-JavaScript/README.md

 - Math function provide by JavaScript
 - avaScript Comment

-# Condition and Logic in JavaScript
+# \*\* Condition and Logic in JavaScript

+- Logic and condition in progamming
+- Switch Statement and condition
+- Tarnary Operator
+- And or Odd Operator